eleanorstrib/sample_feature/README.md

 - High, low and average estimate data for each issue and the project
 - Basic high level reporting on issue estimates vs completion times

-Issues corresponding to this functionality can be found in this project.
+Detailed issues corresponding to this functionality can be found in [this project](https://github.com/eleanorstrib/sample_feature/projects/2).